pedro0311/freshtomato-mips/release/src/router/libcurl/docs/libcurl/libcurl-env-dbg.md

 Fake the size returned by CURLINFO_HEADER_SIZE and CURLINFO_REQUEST_SIZE.

+## `CURL_DNS_SERVER`

+When built with c-ares for name resolving, setting this environment variable to `[IP:port]` makes libcurl use that DNS server instead of the system default.
+This is used by the curl test suite.

 ## `CURL_GETHOSTNAME`

 Fake the local machine's unqualified hostname for NTLM and SMTP.